-Buying a new home in San Antonio
+Buying or selling a home in San Antonio?

 These are my nine steps to purchasing a home.

-Step 1 – Prepare to buy
+Step 1 – Get ready to purchase a home

 In addition, I'll help you begin the loan process.

-Step 3 – Begin looking for a home
+Step 3 – Begin your home search

 Step 4 – Know the market